This Triple Chocolate Layer Pie, with exquisite custard layers enveloped in a cookie crust and a massive crown of whipped cream, was irresistible.

 I cracked open my copy of the recently released cookbook, Marbled, Swirled, and Layered: 150 Recipes and Variations for Artful Bars, Cookies, Pies, Cakes, and More by fellow blogger, Irvin Lin.
 So many incredible options, it was tough to make a decision on which to try first.

 From the cover feature, The Nostalgic Marshmallow-Filled Chocolate Cake, to the Apple Roses and Spiced Brown Butter Tart to the Rainbow Carrot Cake with Maple-Cream Cheese Frosting, I wanted to recreate them all.
 But I thought of my audience, AKA my family, and I knew they’d request something chocolate.
 Irvin’s Triple Chocolate Layer Cake was calling our name!

-- As this pie needs to chill overnight, make it the day before you plan to serve (goof up #1).
+- As this triple chocolate layer pie needs to chill overnight, so make it the day before you plan to serve (goof-up #1).

 - Don’t worry if you don’t have perfect slices or don’t see the layers after you cut through the whipped cream.
 I served some the wedges of pie on their sides.
 Custard pies love to ooze a bit, though the larger slices actually stayed upright nicely.

 Make sure to check out Eat the Love, where this talented cookbook author also writes a marvelous blog.
 Besides gorgeous baked goods, there are recipes that run the gamut, from cocktails to breakfast dishes to entrees.
 Irvin takes ordinary dishes and gives them his special twist.
 Don’t forget to nab a copy of his fabulous cookbook, Marbled, Swirled, and Layered.
 Buy it for yourself and/or the dessert lover in your life!
 You won’t be disappointed.

 - Double Chocolate Cream Pie from Crazy for Crust